St. Catherine investigation confirms sex abuse by church composer, recommends changes

 The university ordered the investigation last year after more than 40 women accused Haas of sexual misconduct spanning decades, including at the MMA program that drew thousands of students from around the country.

 For years Haas has been one of the most well-known Catholic music composers in the United States.
-Many of his songs, such as "Blessed Are They" and "You are Mine," have become standards in church hymnals.
+Many of his songs, such as "Blessed Are They" and "You are Mine," are standards in church hymnals.

-Haas, who also has taught at Benilde-St. Margaret's in St. Louis Park and Cretin-Derham Hall High School in St. Paul, did not respond to a request for comment.
+Haas, who also has taught at Benilde-St. Margaret's in St. Louis Park and Cretin-Derham Hall in St. Paul, did not respond to a request for comment.
+In the past, however, he has publicly apologized for his sexual behavior.

-The report "validates what I've learned working with abuse surviors," said Krehbiel.
+The report "validates what I've learned working with abuse survivors," said Krehbiel.
 "It made clear that Haas abused the reputation of the MMA to exploit and abuse women."

 The investigation was conducted by attorneys at trainED, a division of the Minneapolis-based law firm Lathrop GPM that helps higher education institutions meet legal compliance and training needs.
 The report makes several recommendations, including strengthening the university's policies on sexual harassment, background checks and child protection.